Coletrane/bikeva.com-race-utils/README.md

 I digress.

+0. `dedup_bikereg_category_march_column.py` _For some reason_, BikeReg thinks its a great idea to combine the Category Entered and Merchandise Ordered columns into one.
+We don't care about merchandise in this project, so run this before any script with raw input from BikeReg.
+    * __Input:__ BikeReg registration list `.csv` file.
+    * __Output:__ registration list `.csv` file with no duplicated rider names.
 1. `assign_bib_numbers.py` Run before the race and is the __single source of truth__ for assigned bib numbers.
 Use the assigned bib numbers when writing names on bibs and number plates.
     * __Input:__ BikeReg registration list `.csv` file.
     * __Output:__ registration list `.csv` file with bib numbers.